goschtl/zope/lovely.remotetask/trunk/src/lovely/remotetask/README.txt

   >>> service.getStatus(jobid)
   'cancelled'

-The service isn't beeing started by default:
+The service isn't being started by default:

   >>> service.isProcessing()
   False

-The TaskService is beeing started automatically - if specified in zope.conf - as soon as the `IDatabaseOpenedEvent` is fired.
+The TaskService is being started automatically - if specified in zope.conf - as soon as the `IDatabaseOpenedEvent` is fired.
 Let's emulate the zope.conf
 settings: